nobl9/slo-exporter/README.md

 Please note that sloctl's semantics are idempotent, like Kubernetes, so you can run this command repeatedly to keep the resulting Nobl9 SLOs in sync with the Datadog SLOs.
 (This accomplishes a one-way sync.
-Changes from Datadog will be synched to Nolb9.
-However, changes made in Nobl9 will not be synched back to Datadog.)
+Changes from Datadog will be synced to Nobl9.
+However, changes made in Nobl9 will not be synced back to Datadog.)

 ## Additional recommendations about the python environment